cockroachdb/docs/v21.1/restore.md

 To restore your users and privilege [grants](grant.html), you can do a cluster backup and restore the cluster to a fresh cluster with no user data.

 If you are not doing a full cluster restore, the table-level privileges need to be granted to the users after the restore is complete.
-To do this, backup the `system.users` table, [restore users and their passwords](restore.html#restoring-users-from-system-users-backup), and then [grant](grant.html) the table-level privileges.
+(By default, the user restoring will become the owner of the restored objects.)
+To grant table-level privileges after a restore, backup the `system.users` table, [restore users and their passwords](restore.html#restoring-users-from-system-users-backup), and then [grant](grant.html) the table-level privileges.

 ### Restore types